 — Fleur Conkling Heyliger

 The children available for adoption range in age from one year to their early teens.
-The new administration of Mi Familia has recently clarified the prioritization of matched children with international adoptive parents.
 Families who are seeking to adopt the youngest age range from 0 to 5 years will be considered if they are open to adopting a child with special needs, which are usually minor and correctable issues.
 Families are encouraged to apply if they are interested in adopting children of elementary school age and above, 6 and over.
 There are many sibling pairs available for adoption in Nicaragua.
-Waiting times for a match for families that are interested in adopting two or more children simultaneously may be shorter.
+Waiting times for a match for families that are interested in adopting siblings groupings of two or more children simultaneously may be shorter.

 A Family in Bloom Adoption works closely with an experienced Nicaraguan adoption attorney who prepares the legal paperwork and interfaces with the Ministry of Family Affairs.
 When a family is home study ready, our agency sends the dossier on to Nicaragua and handles the submission of the I-600A US Immigration paperwork.
 All dossier documents are certified and translated into Spanish by our agency staff person.

 Under Nicaraguan law, the adaptation and bonding of the child to the new adoptive family shall occur abroad.
 Families should expect to spend at least 3 months living in Nicaragua.
 A Family in Bloom Adoption has an in-country bilingual staff person available to assist families during their stay abroad with a variety of support and translation services.
 Initially, the adoptive parents will visit the child in the orphanage before moving into their own accommodations with their matched child(ren).
 Nicaraguan social services then make an assessment and recommendation for the adoption to proceed in the court system.